-Chapter 1 An introduction to the HP 64146A/B 7700 Series emulator features and how they can help you in developing new hardware and software.
-Chapter 2 A brief introduction to using the HP 64146A/B 7700 Series Emulator.
+Chapter 1 An introduction to the HP 64147A 7750/51 Series emulator features and how they can help you in developing new hardware and software.
+Chapter 2 A brief introduction to using the HP 64147A 7750/51 Series Emulator.
 You will load and execute a short program, and make some measurements using the emulation analyzer.
-Chapter 3 Configuring the emulator to adapt it to your specific measurement needs.
-Chapter 4 How to plug the emulator probe into a target system.
+Chapter 3 How to plug the emulator probe into a target system.
+Chapter 4 Configuring the emulator to adapt it to your specific measurement needs.
 Appendix A Using a foreground monitor program; advantages and disadvantages.
-Appendix B 7700 Series Emulator Specific Command Syntax
+Appendix B HP 64147A 7750/51 Series Emulator Specific Command Syntax